7 Churn Rate Statistics For eCommerce Stores

 Customer accounts offer valuable insights through login patterns and activity levels.
 Decreased engagement often signals impending churn.

-Ecommerce churn calculations require precise timeframes to be meaningful.
+eCommerce churn calculations require precise timeframes to be meaningful.
 Most businesses measure churn monthly or quarterly for actionable insights.

 Email campaign analytics reveal engagement patterns.
 Declining open rates and click-throughs frequently precede complete disengagement.